Andy Cohen Says He ‘Absolutely’ Supports Bravo’s Decision To Fire ‘Vanderpump Rules’ Stars Amid Racism Scandal

 Andy Cohen says he agrees with Bravo’s decision to fire four main Vanderpump Rules cast members.

-One day after the network Bravo announced the stunning firings of series veterans Stassi Schroeder and Kristen Doute as well as newcomers Max Boyens and Brett Caprioni over their past racially insensitive behavior, Cohen broke his silence on the scandal on his SiriusXM show, Radio Andy.
+One day after Bravo announced the stunning firings of series veterans Stassi Schroeder and Kristen Doute, as well as newcomers Max Boyens and Brett Caprioni over their past racially insensitive behavior, Cohen broke his silence on the scandal on his SiriusXM show, Radio Andy.

 “There’s so much happening in the Bravo universe,” Cohen told his listeners, per E!
 News.
 “I will say this: so much talk about Vanderpump Rules and then of course the reunion ended up airing last night.
 I will say this about what happened.
-I absolutely support Bravo’s decision, I think it was the right decision,”
+I absolutely support Bravo’s decision, I think it was the right decision.”

 Cohen added that he has been getting a ton of tweets and messages about Vanderpump Rules and Southern Charm, both of which feature controversial cast members.